S3-individueel/portfolio/README.md

 ### What is culture?

 Culture is the ideas, beliefs, values, norms, practices and symbols a society upholds.
 These factors are reflections of their economic and social structures.
 Usually a society has one dominant culture, but can have many sub-cultures.
 Especially in today's day and age has culture become more fluid.
 Globalization, thanks to high-speed transport and the internet, has led many cultural aspects to mix.
-Yet cultures are still very disctinct, since cultural changes are slow to manifest.
+Yet cultures are still **very disctinct**, since cultural changes are slow to manifest.
 This is because cultures are defined by their material and historical conditions, which are hard to change.

 ### what is my culture?